GeoLaux: A Benchmark for Evaluating MLLMs' Geometry Performance on Long-Step Problems Requiring Auxiliary Lines: Evaluation Strategy

+Depending on the problem type, $a$ can be a numerical value, an option, or a geometric condition.

-We observe that MLLMs occasionally generate correct answers through flawed processes, particularly in proof problems.
-This requires strict verification of process correctness.
+\paragraph{Process Correctness Evaluation (PCS).} We observe that MLLMs occasionally generate correct answers through flawed processes, a phenomenon we term \textbf{False Positives}.
+This necessitates a stricter process evaluation to assess true performance.

-When prompting MLLMs to solve geometry problems, we specifically require them to provide step-by-step solutions.
-This structured format allows our evaluator to score each individual reasoning step, assigning 1 for correct steps and 0 for incorrect ones.
-Given an n-step solution process, the evaluator assigns scores in the following manner:
+The structured step-by-step solutions enable our evaluator to score each individual reasoning step, assigning 1 for correct steps and 0 for incorrect ones.
+Given an n-step solution process, the evaluator assigns scores as follows:

 Building on this fine-grained scoring system, the Process Correctness Score (PCS) is defined as: